 Ocean pH

-AR5 assessed with high confidence that the pH of the ocean surface has decreased since preindustrial times, primarily as a result of ocean uptake of CO2.
+The AR5 assessed with high confidence that the pH of the ocean surface has decreased since preindustrial times, primarily as a result of ocean uptake of CO2.
 SROCC concluded that the global ocean absorbed 20–30% of total CO2 emissions since the 1980s, with virtually certain ocean surface pH decline.
 The SROCC assessed a rate of surface pH decline of 0.017–0.027 pH units per decade across a range of time series of pH observations longer than 15 years.
 The decline in surface open ocean pH was assessed by SROCC as having very likely already emerged from background natural variability for more than 95% of the global surface open ocean.